LuoYuWuSheng/terraform-provider-relyt-unstable/docs/resources/dwsu_database.md

 ### Required

-- `name` (String) The Name of the database.
-The name contains a maximum of 127 characters
+- `name` (String) The name of the database.
+The database name must not exceed 127 characters.

 ### Read-Only